 - Lancer, when he's about to face off with Gilgamesh because they decided to betray each other at the same time, Saber takes him aside to tell him his opponent's real identity.
 Lancer's reaction is to cross his arms and say something to the effect of "Well, shit.
 That's just my luck."
 Then he goes and fights him to the death anyway.

-- In a Tiger Dojo, Taiga and Ilya decided to turn Shirou into a robot with gatling gun hands, and demand that he join them or be brainwashed.
+- In the fake Tiger Dojo, Taiga and Ilya decide to turn Shirou into a robot with gatling gun hands, and demand that he join them or be brainwashed.
 Shirou proceeds to shoot them with his gatling gun arms.

-- In Tiger Dojo 9, Ilya rubs in the fact that Saber going after Caster recklessly got Shirou killed...while Saber is behind her in her own Corner of Woe.
+- In Tiger Dojo 9, Ilya rubs in the fact that Saber going after Caster recklessly got Shirou killed… while Super-Deformed Saber is behind her in her own Corner of Woe.
 In the end, Saber's response is to ride a full grown lion and attack Ilya and Taiga.

 - In general this route was hilarious due to Shirou being at his snarkiest and well Rin.